nlesc-nano/ceiba-cli/docs/query.rst

    ceibacli query -w http://yourCeibaInstance:8080/grapqhl -c simulation2

-That command will write into your current work directory a file called ``output_properties.csv`` containing the properties in the requested collection.
+That command will write into your current work directory a file called ``simulation2.csv`` containing the properties in the requested collection.